 - You must have your CPL

 - You must have been a previous League Member OR you must show that you have had holstering training.
-If you have not been in the League previously or have not had holstering training, holstering training will be provided during the month of October in two sessions for an additional $39.99 and administered by Center Mass and a certified Center Mass Trainer.
+If you have not been in the League previously or have not had holstering training, holstering training will be provided during the month of October in two sessions for an additional to be administered by Center Mass and a certified Center Mass Trainer.
 You must sign up at Center Mass.

 - You must have your own carry gun (centerfire only), mag holder, two mags.
 No optics.

 - Cost is TBD ($200 total - $160 to Center Mass (payable at Center Mass following the Center Mass payment guidelines) and $40 cash to me (for targets and supplies) Last Years' cost).
 This can be paid to me on the initial night (or before the first league night).
 There are no refunds.

 - There are 10 events, one during October, one during November and one during December then one every other week for 7 events.

 - Depending on scheduling, the league usually runs until the first or second week of April.

 - Leagues will be Monday or Wednesday night every other week.
 This means that there are 4 leagues depending upon the amount of participants.